 French Bread

 When baked on cookie sheets, the loaves tend to flaten out.
-There are French bread "molds" that can help the finished bread have that classic French loaf look.
+French bread "molds" help the finished bread have that classic French loaf look.

 Preparation: 2 1/2 hours Life Experience Recipe